Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,415.66,426.78.md

 ### Transcript

 > Yes.
 SatisfactoryCN writes &quot;Are there plans to add more than seven tiers?
 Or will the tiers shuffle around more or is the team happy with how they are laid out right now?&quot; We expect to have eight tiers, and then whether that changes or not, who knows?
+BustaSnutt asks:&quot;Sanctum 3 when?&quot;
+>
+> serubi asks: &quot;Any plans to make jump pads adjustable?&quot;